Money Marketing

 Money Marketing is a monthly magazine for financial intermediaries in the United Kingdom.
-The team of journalists work across print publication and online to deliver a combination of breaking news, analysis, opinion, podcasts and videos to their audience of professional financial advisers.
 The magazine was established in 1985 and is owned by Metropolis Group.
-The editor is Katey Pigden and the current editorial team consists of Michael Klimes as news editor, Maria Merricks as features editor, Amanda Newman-Smith as features writer, Lois Vallely as Chief Reporter, Momodou Musa Touray and Jean-Baptiste Andrieux as reporters.
+The editor is Tom Browne and the current editorial team consists of Dan Cooper as news editor, Maria Merricks as features editor, Amanda Newman-Smith as features writer, Lois Vallely as Chief Reporter, Momodou Musa Touray as Senior Reporter and Darius McQuaid as Reporter.